intbio-ncl/csn_workflow/README.md

 Protein Multiple Sequence Alignments (MSAs) can be created using whichever software you desire, however these should be in clustal (.aln) format for network generation.
 These can also then be readily converted to .psc alignments which CCMPred requires as input using the `convert_alignment.py` script located in the `CCMPred/scripts` directory.

+If you have access to cloud compute or a GPU enabled system, cuda allows significant speed up in running CCMPred.
+The example provided will run <2 seconds with cuda, or <30 seconds with CPU.

 ## Arguments

 To run, you can either run each individual step in order:

     1. coev_net_creator
     2. create_aln_net
     3. computeCoev